ecmwf/open-ecpds/Options.md

 ### ectrans.multipleInputStream
 When processing data retrieval via index files and "ectrans.usemget" is disabled, this option allow configuring the multiple input streams.
 The parameters are "retryCount" (default 1), "retryFrequency" (default 1000), "useCache" (default false), "cacheSize" (655360 bytes) and "queueSize" (default 3).
 For example "retryCount=2,queueSize=4,useCache=yes".

+### ectrans.notifyAuth
+Allow authenticating with an external notification service before publishing a notification (e.g. via "ectrans.notifyPublish").
+This option requires three parameters: "url" (the notification service address, e.g. "mqtt://host:1883"), "name" (the user name) and "password" (the password).
+All three parameters are mandatory; if any is missing the notification is not sent.
+For example "url=mqtt://localhost:1883;name=ecpds;password=secret".

+### ectrans.notifyPublish
+When "ectrans.notifyAuth" is configured, this option allows publishing a notification once the data transmission is complete.
+The parameters are "url" (or its alias "payload"), "key" (or its alias "topic"), "value" (or its alias "metadata") and "lifetime" (in milliseconds, for how long the notification remains valid).
+The notification is only sent if "url"/"payload", "key"/"topic" and "value"/"metadata" are all provided.
+For example "topic=ecpds/gts/0000;payload=https://ecpds.ecmwf.int/data/gts/FGTER.bin;metadata=filename=FGTER.bin,metatime=0000;lifetime=4505".

 ### ectrans.plugBuffSize
 When ECtrans is connecting the input and output streams, this option allows for the setup of a buffer.
 The use of buffers between input and output streams helps optimize data transfer, improves efficiency, and ensures smoother communication between different parts of a system, reducing the impact of differences in processing speeds between streams.